Polkadot-Blockchain-Academy/pba-book/content/substrate/storage/slides.md

 ### Overlay

-- The overlay is also able to spawn child-overlays, know as "_storage layer_".
+- The overlay is also able to spawn child-overlays, known as "_storage layer_".
 - Useful for having a _transactional_ block of code.

 ```rust